-We’re upgrading our Warrnambool Sewage Treatment Plant to meet the needs of housing and economic growth in the region.
-The $85 million project is our largest ever single infrastructure project and is designed to meet the needs of housing and economic growth in the region.
+We’ve upgraded our Warrnambool Sewage Treatment Plant to meet the needs of housing and economic growth in the region.
+The $85 million project was our largest ever single infrastructure project and is now fully operational.

-Our Warrnambool Sewage Treatment Plant services Warrnambool, Allansford and Koroit and is currently operating near the limit of its treatment capacity.
-Around half the incoming flow (influent) is domestic sewage, while the other half is trade waste from local industries, creating unique challenges in treatment and operation.
+Our Warrnambool Sewage Treatment Plant services Warrnambool, Allansford and Koroit and had been operating near the limit of its treatment capacity.
+Around half the incoming flow (influent) to the plant is domestic sewage, while the other half is trade waste from local industries, creating unique challenges in treatment and operation.

 The region’s importance as a food industry hub means that demands on the plant are much higher than would normally be expected based purely on population levels.
 Development in the area is expected to continue as a result of population growth and industry expansion.
 New housing estates are being established north, east and west of Warrnambool and infill development is occurring in established residential areas.

 The upgrade is based on the proven technology of the existing plant.
-However, new treatment technologies, latest design principles and allowances for the future are being incorporated into the new structure.
+However, new treatment technologies, latest design principles and allowances for the future have been incorporated into the new structure.

 The key components of the design include: